SidRoberts/centum/docs/components/router/form-requests.md

 Within web apps, a user may submit data either through a HTML form or an API request.
 As with all user data, it may be necessary to filter and/or validate that data first before being able to use it.
+This ensures the application only works with clean and expected input, which helps prevent errors and potential security vulnerabilities.
+Form classes act as a middle layer between raw request data and the business logic in your application.

 As a basic example, you may have a login form with a username and password.
 Both of these fields are required and must follow certain rules.
+By encapsulating these rules in a Form, you can keep your controllers simple and avoid scattering validation logic throughout your code.
 First, we need to create a Form:

 ```php